Akatmks/akatmks.github.io/_posts/1970-01-01-note-on-outliers-in-statistics.md

 $$Z_i = \frac{x_i - \bar{x}}{s}$$

 with $\bar{x}$ and $s$ denoting the sample mean and sample standard deviation respectively.
-Data with a Z-score with an absolute value of greater than 3 could be labeled as potential outliers.
+Data with a Z-score with an absolute value of greater than $3$ could be labeled as potential outliers.
-Note that Z-score could be misleading as the maximum Z-score for an observation is at most $\frac{n - 1}{\sqrt{n}}$
+Note that Z-score could be misleading as the maximum Z-score for an observation is at most $(N - 1) / \sqrt{N}$

 ### Iglewicz and Hoaglin's modified Z-score